 Mule Deer, Coyote, and Elk Trails is a 3.4 mile loop trail located near Black Hawk, Colorado and is good for all skill levels.
-The trail is primarily used for hiking and is accessible from April until October.
+The trail is primarily used for hiking and is best used from April until October.

 This is a gorgeous state park.
 I would rate the trails as easy, the coyote trail has a bit of steep rock hiking, but it is accessible for anyone able-bodied.